xiuqili-xl/FORCE11-PREreview-Club-May2026/README.md

 ## AI Coding Agent Use

-Generative AI (Codex, GPT-5.5, Medium Intelligence) was **only** used to draft README file, which has since been manually edited and updated to ensure accuracy.
+Generative AI (Codex, GPT-5.5, Medium Intelligence) was **only** used to draft this `README.md` file, which has since been manually edited and updated to ensure accuracy.